 12. On a beach

 Beaches are pretty special places, and when you add a picnic for two into the mix, it all becomes incredibly romantic.
 In Scotland, there are hundreds of miles of beautiful white and golden sands along the coastline.
 Consider taking a picnic to West Sands in St Andrews in Fife, where you can take in the ocean views and the skyline of this historic university town, or voyage to the Outer Hebrides and experience some of the UK’s most beautiful beaches, including Luskentyre Sands on the Isle of Harris

 The sun sets in the west, and it’s not surprising that you’ll see some of the most spectacular sunsets from the county’s west coast.
 Expect a spectrum of colours; blazing oranges, rich golds, scarlet reds, and heady pinks, to describe but a few.
 The old pier at Portencross in North Ayrshire is a great spot to take in the sunset over Arran, or in Argyll, visit McCaig’s Tower in Oban and see gorgeous reflections in the sea as the low sun creates majestic silhouettes from the seascape of islands.

-When out tucking into your picnic, be sure to take a couple of snaps and share them with us on our social media channels, using #brilliantmoments and #picnic.
+When out tucking into your picnic, be sure to take a couple of snaps and share them with us on our social media channels.
 Bon appétit!